Is 50 Mbps really that much different from 200 Mbps? In a word, yes. Here’s why:

 In this blog post, we’ll take a look at the difference between 100 Mbps and 200 Mbps so that you can make an informed decision about which one is right for you.
 First, let’s take a look at what each of these speeds mean.
 100 Mbps stands for megabits per second and it refers to the speed of your internet connection.

 This means that with a 100 Mbps connection, you should be able to download files at a rate of 10 megabits per second.
 Similarly, 200 Mbps refers to a download speed of 20 megabits per second.
-Now that we know what each of these speeds mean, let’s take a look at some of the key differences between them.

 One of the biggest differences is in terms of price.
 A 100 Mbps connection is typically going to be cheaper than a 200 Mbps connection.
 However, it’s important to remember that price isn’t everything and you’ll need to factor in other considerations as well when making your decision.